Crocodile Hunter (film): Plot

 While on duty saving hostages in a movie theater, Special Duties Unit officer Happy Chiu is shot in the head by a criminal disguised as a hostage and is hospitalized for nine months.
 Despite having a bullet lodged in his head, Happy refuses to retire so he applies to transfer as a senior inspector of the Criminal Investigation Department (CID) to earn cash to pay for his mother's kidney transplant operation.

 At this time, a group of thieves led by Prince have escaped from prison and the police have issued a bounty of HK$800,000 to have them captured, so Happy assigns his CID detective Bad Odor Chuen, a cowardly, incompetent, officer who was previously humiliated by Prince's underling, Shrimp, who forced Chuen to undress himself at gunpoint.
 Lam Tin-fu, elder son of Lam's Group CEO Lam Yuet-ting, is unhappy that his father appointing his younger brother to be his successor, so he hires Prince to stage a robber at Lam's Group to get his father and brother killed.

-Happy and Chuen then tricks Bitchy Ying, the imprisoned girlfriend of Stalled Engine Tak, who is the computer hacker in Prince's gang, into working with them by paying her fellow prisoners to threaten her.
-Happy is then informed by his superior, Superintendent Wai, that TV actress Lam Ka-sin is being stalked by another one of Prince's underling, Convulsion, and rushes to her apartment with Chuen and narrowly saves her from being killed by Convulsion and bring her to the safe house where she gets into a fight with Ying as they were childhood rivals.
-When Prince sees Tak calling his mother asking the whereabouts of Ying, Tak reveals to Prince that Ying is held by Happy and Chuen at Kowloon Peak and pleads the Prince to save her, but he and his gang shoots up the safehouse and also shoots Ying (who was wearing a bullet vest given by Chuen) and lies to Tak that his girlfriend has died but still convinces Tak to work for him.
+Happy and Chuen then trick Bitchy Ying, the imprisoned girlfriend of Stalled Engine Tak, who is the computer hacker in Prince's gang, into working with them by paying her fellow prisoners to threaten her.
+Happy is then informed by his superior, Superintendent Wai, that TV actress Lam Ka-sin is being stalked by another one of Prince's underlings, Convulsion, and rushes to her apartment with Chuen and narrowly saves her from being killed by Convulsion and bring her to the safe house where she gets into a fight with Ying as they were childhood rivals.
+When Prince sees Tak calling his mother asking the whereabouts of Ying, Tak reveals to Prince that Ying is held by Happy and Chuen at Kowloon Peak and pleads the Prince to save her, but he and his gang shoot up the safehouse and also shoots Ying (who was wearing a bullet vest given by Chuen) and lies to Tak that his girlfriend has died but still convinces Tak to work for him.
 Tak then requests a computer to practice his hacking skills and uses it to send a tip that Prince is robbing the Lam's Building Saturday at 7 PM to his computer at home, which is seen by his family along with Chuen and Ying, who were visiting his family for tips.
-Happy and Chuen then tails Lam Tin-fu, which irritates the latter, who then frames the two for assaulting him.
+Happy and Chuen then tail Lam Tin-fu, which irritates the latter, who then frames the two for assaulting him.
 Happy and Chuen are put under investigation and suspended from their duties, but Superintendent Wai purposely gives them their suspension letters without a start date to allow them to continue to work on the case.